Enhancing Adversarial Robustness via Score-Based Optimization: Experiments

 \subsubsection{Inference Speed}

 We compare the inference speed of ScoreOpt with diffusion purification methods that use a sequential multiple-step denoising process.
 We compute the inference time cost per image.
 As shown in Table~\ref{tab:speed}, our time cost is about twice under the same steps.
-However, ScoreOpt needs only a few steps (about 5) to obtain better results than the multi-step denoising method.
-Therefore, our method further improves the inference speed in practice.
+However, ScoreOpt needs only a few steps (about 5) to obtain significantly better results than the multi-step denoising method, which requires nearly 100 denoising steps.
+Therefore, compared to diffusion-based AP baselines, our method further improves the inference speed substantially in practice.